 12. Greece - Frecciargento class ETR 485 - 200 km/h (124.3 mph)

-Greece has recently entered the high-speed rail club by the introduction of the ETR 485 (upgraded ETR 480) trains for testing purposes and purchasing the ETR 470 tilting trains produced by Fiat Ferroviaria.
-The Athens to Thessaloniki line has been shortened to less than 4 hours by these new "Silver Arrow" trains and by the end of this year, the trip will only take 3 hours and 20 minutes after the completion of upgrading and electrification work on the 502 km Athens - Thessaloniki corridor.
+Greece has recently entered the high-speed rail club by introducing the ETR 485 (upgraded ETR 480) trains for testing purposes and purchasing the ETR 470 tilting trains produced by Fiat Ferroviaria.
+As a result, the Athens to Thessaloniki line has been shortened to less than 4 hours by these new "Silver Arrow" trains.
+By the end of this year, the trip will only take 3 hours and 20 minutes after completing the upgrading and electrification work on the 502 km Athens - Thessaloniki corridor.

 12. Poland - Pendolino ED250 - 200 km/h (124.3 mph)

-There are currently regulatory issues as well as the installation of the ETCS (European Train Control System) Level 2 signaling system the current speed limit of 200 km/h will be lifted and Pendolinos will be able to reach their official top speed of 250 km/h as early as the end of 2023.
+There are currently regulatory issues and the installation of the ETCS (European Train Control System) Level 2 signaling system.
+The current speed limit of 200 km/h will be lifted, and Pendolinos will be able to reach their official top speed of 250 km/h as early as the end of 2023.